Licences and Documents

-Drivers must at all times carry their current driving licence and a copy of the contract from the car hire company, plus one other form of identification preferably with a photograph.
+You can drive in Spain on your full UK driving licence for visits that are less than six months (provisional licences are not valid).
+You must carry documentation at all times including a valid driving licence, a copy of the contract from the car hire company with proof of insurance and one other form of identification preferably with a photograph.

 Minimum age of driving

 The minimum age for driving cars in Spain is 18.
-Some car companies will only rent to people aged 25 and over.
+Most car hire companies will only rent to people aged 25 and over.

 Most towns have parking areas denoted by a white P on a blue background.
 Yellow lines on the kerbs mean parking is prohibited.
 Many parking areas are marked with blue road markings and you will find parking meters nearby.
 In the main resorts there are blue parking bays.
 There are pay machines located at the side of the road with instructions how to use them in English.
 If cars are parked illegally they will be towed away and impounded until the driver has paid the fine, which in most cases is substantial.

 In all cases give way to the right.
 On roundabouts you will need to give way to the left.